 What could be improved

-- The design is functional – if you’re into sleek stainless steel, you might prefer the Cobb or Lotus Grill.
+- The design is functional – if you’re into sleek stainless steel, you might prefer the Cobb or Lotus Grill, although these are charcoal burners.

-- Unlike with the Cobb, there are no lifting tools so that you can swap hot sections as you need them.
+- There are no lifting tools so that you can swap hot sections as you need them.
 You’ll need gloves.
 Mind you, because there are no coals to burn down, it cools quickly.

 Crabcakes, a chowder and a simple stirfry